Jean-MarcHarvengt/TeensyCEC/README.md

 - Digital Joystick port (Atari/C64 type)

 # Installation
-- Format an SD card as FAT
+- Format an SD card as FAT32
 - extract the content of SD.zip in the root directory
 - there must be sub-directories for the roms of each emulator and the default callibration file for the ILI9341 touch screen
-  - 2600
+  - 2600 => for teensyvcs, put your Atari 2600 roms here
-  - o2em
+  - o2em => for teenso2em, put your Videopac/Odysssey roms here
-  - coleco
+  - coleco => for teensycolem, put your Colecovision roms here
   - cal.cfg

 # Compilation
-- Format an SD card as FAT
+- Install SDFAT abd uVGA libraries for the Teensy
+- Because the standard Audio library is clashing with the SDFAT library, you need to remove SD streaming from the Audio library
+  - locate play_sd_raw*,play_sd_wav* and play_serialflash_raw* and move them inside a backup directory
+- load the ino file in the Arduino IDE and compile for 180MHz

 # Status and known issues
 - teensycolem: